 - Create fun designs.
 Try sketching them out in different ways for eye appeal.

-- Consider adding a bench or table in the center or close to your kitchen garden.
-An eating area in your garden is a great long term idea.
+- Consider adding a bench or garden table in the center or close to your kitchen garden.

 Some designs from Groundbreaking food gardens (which has many AMAZING garden designs, I highly recommend this book)